Pal Tiya

 On the 4th day it feels like stone and may still be 'just' carve-able but you’ll likely need power tools at this point.

-IMPORTANT: If you ever want to add to a sculpture later on, please remember to pop on that scratch coat or else PTP won’t adhere to your sculpture!
+IMPORTANT: If you ever want to add to a sculpture later on, please remember to pop on that scratch coat or else PTP won’t adhere to your sculpture as it will be too smooth!

 Picture